mouadk/Insomnihack2024/bypass-using-process-injection/README.md

 RASP Bypass using Process Injection

 - Use your own RASP agent or use [rasp-agent](..%2Frasp-agent)
-- if you use [rasp-agent](..%2Frasp-agent), add:
-  - env RASP_AGENT_PATH=path/to/rasp-agent/target/rasp-agent-1.0.0-SNAPSHOT.jar
 - Run [Main.kt](src%2Fmain%2Fjava%2Fcom%2Fapplicationsec%2FMain.kt) with the VM option:
   - -javaagent:path/to/rasp-agent/target/rasp-agent-1.0.0-SNAPSHOT.jar
 - Run [exploit.sh](exploit.sh) and see that we are blocked.